 This involves exposing yourself to thoughts and emotions that remind you of the traumatic experience.

 This utilizes hand taps and sounds to help your nervous system move on from the traumatic event.

 This involves talking about traumatic experiences until they’re no longer upsetting.

 A number of medicines are used to relieve PTSD symptoms, such as antidepressants, anti-anxiety drugs, and prazosin.

 When you or someone you know gets diagnosed with PTSD, it can be quite challenging to accept it and find ways to move forward.
-But inspiring individuals like Greg Washington of Guards Down, are doing their part to spread the word on how veterans can best recover from PTSD by adopting a natural, holistic approach to treatment.
+But inspiring individuals like Greg Washington of Guards Down are doing their part to spread how veterans can best recover from PTSD by adopting a natural, holistic approach to treatment.
 Support groups, herbal medicine, and culturally-sensitive counseling can definitely help you regain a normal, healthy, and happy life.